 Shrimp are easy.
 Buy them whole and frozen.
 Whole because the shell protects them from the rigors of being frozen without losing too much moisture, and frozen because shrimp cook (and rot) very rapidly.

 Should you be near a shrimping region or have access to truly magnificent fresh shrimp, by all means, buy them with the head on if possible.
 Why?
-Because head-on shrimp stay moister.
+Because head-on shrimp stay more moist.
 Remember: Nothing says boring like a dry, overcooked shrimp.

 All the information about shrimp applies to crayfish, too.
 Unless you can get them live, in which case, follow the instructions for lobsters or crabs.